Home Chemistry Properties Slater’s Rule

 3. Electrons lying above the energy level do not screen any electron to any extent.
 Therefore, the higher energy electrons have no screening effect on the lower energy electrons

 4. Electrons of an (ns np) level shield the valence electron in the same group by 0.35 each.
-This rule is also true for the electrons of the nd or nf level for electrons in the same group.
+It is also true for the electrons of the nd or nf level for electrons in the same group.

 5. Electrons belonging to one lower quantum shell or (n−1) shell shield the valence electron by 0.85 each.